origo-labs/separate-then-together/README.md

 This two-phase approach produces the highest **Novelty** and **Depth** scores compared to purely separate or purely collaborative strategies.

+## See It In Action

+Read our detailed [Case Study](CASE_STUDY.md) demonstrating how the system evolved a secure financial API architecture from scratch, culminating in a comprehensive technical specification.

 ## Key Features

+- 📄 **Automated Reporting**: Generate professional Design Documents from chat history
 - 🎭 **Persona Selection**: Automatic selection of dissimilar personas using embedding-based cosine similarity
 - 🔄 **Multiple Strategies**: Separate, Collaborative, and Separate-Then-Together modes
 - 🤖 **OpenAI-Compatible**: Works with OpenAI, Ollama, OpenRouter, and other compatible APIs